Kotlin/KEEP/proposals/context-receivers.md

 val <T> Pair<T, T>.max get() = if (first > second) first else second
 ```

-* In the first declaration, `compare` is resolved to `Comparator.compare`, because `Comparator` is a context receiver.
+* In the first declaration, `compare` is resolved to `Comparator.compare`, because `Comparator<T>` is a context receiver.
-* In the second declaration, the expression `first > second` calls the previously defined function `compareTo`, because
+* In the second declaration, the expression `first > second` calls the previously defined operator function `compareTo`, because
-  `Comparator` is a context receiver and can be implicitly passed to `compareTo`.
+  `Comparator<T>` is a context receiver and can be implicitly passed to `compareTo` as its context parameter.

 If a function or a property accessor is a member of some class or interface and has context receivers, then its
 overrides must have context receivers of the same types.